 Transarterial Chemoembolisation (TACE) Consensus Guidance

-ILCA is developing the Transarterial Chemoembolisation (TACE) Consensus Guidance.
-A multi-disciplinary working group of oncologists, surgeons, hepatologists and scientists is working together to write clinical questions and literature search for the TACE manuscript based on the findings of evidence-based medicine.
-This guidance generated by these experts will provide a set of recommendations and unique documentation offering an invaluable resource in the correct management of liver cancer and helping patients with the best care options.
+ILCA has developed the Transarterial Chemoembolisation (TACE) Consensus Guidance.
+A multi-disciplinary working group of oncologists, surgeons, hepatologists and scientists worked together to write clinical questions and literature search for the TACE manuscript based on the findings of evidence-based medicine.
+This guidance provides a set of recommendations and unique documentation offering an invaluable resource in the correct management of liver cancer and helping patients with the best care options.

 Biomarker Development for Hepatocellular Carcinoma